Femi3x/Setting-up-a-metasploitable-virtual-home-lab/README.md

 <h2>Extract the Metasploitable File</h2>

-Make sure you extract the metasploitable file which originally comes in a zip file
+Make sure you extract the metasploitable file which originally comes in a zip file.

 <img src="Folder/Extract Meta.PNG">